-• If the landlord fails to maintain the property in compliance with the Code, and the failure renders the premises not reasonably fit and habitable, the tenant may request in writing that the landlord make repairs within 14 days.
-If after 14 days repairs are not made, the tenant may immediately terminate the lease.
-Tenant must deliver possession and move out in 30 days or tenant's notice is considered withdrawn. (eff.
-1-1-92)
+If the landlord fails to maintain the property in compliance with the Code, and the failure renders the premises not reasonably fit and habitable, the tenant may request in writing that the landlord make repairs within 14 days.
+If repairs are not made, the tenant may immediately terminate the lease and the landlord shall return all prepaid rent, security and interest recoverable by the tenant.
+If the tenant does not move out in 30 days then the tenant's notice is considered withdrawn.